 The treaties of Traverse des Sioux and Mendota were introduced to Congress in February, 1852.
 Two months later, the Senate committee on Indian affairs took them up for consideration.
 The treaties were highly debated and created much controversy.
-The main reason for controversy, was the fact that Southern senators did not desire to see an enlargement of the area of settlement in a new northern territory, which would soon be applying for statehood.
+The main reason for controversy, was the fact that Southern senators did not wish to see an enlargement of the area of settlement in a new northern territory, which would soon be applying for statehood.
 On June 23, after several amendments, the treaties were ratified.
-As Henry Sibley put it, “The long agony is over . . .
+Commenting on the ratification process, Minnesota delegate Henry Sibley said, “The long agony is over . . .
 Never did any measure have a tighter squeeze through.”

 The ratification came in the aftermath of The Compromise of 1850.
 This was a federal agreement in which Texas surrendered its claim to New Mexico, California was admitted as a free state, future states were given the right to choose whether to be admitted as slave or free, and Washington D.C. outlawed the slave trade.
 The Compromise was the end of a four year disagreement in Congress.
 The political confrontation regarded the debate over whether or not to admit those territories acquired from the Mexican-American War (1846-1848) as slave or free.
 This was a national controversy that polarized the Southern and Northern United States.
 The Compromise preserved the Union, but only for another ten years.